from £43 /night help Price for guests, Nights approx:

 The terrace is 50 square meters (540 square feet) large.
 It is partly shaded by a pergola with a bamboo roof.
 It is equipped with a table, chairs, a sun umbrella and two sun loungers.
 Here you will also find a portable barbecue.
 From the terrace you will enjoy an enchanting view of the fjord and a side view of the sea.

 The living room is paved with tiles with inlaid handmade mayolica tiles, in the characteristic style of the Amalfi Coast.
 The ceiling is high and vaulted.
 The furnishings are bright and cheerful.
-The furnishings include a divan bed for one guest.
+The furnishings include a sofa.
 The dining table can accommodate four guests.
 In this room you will find a satellite television.
 From the living room you will be able to enter the terrace through a French door.

 The kitchen is equipped with a three-burner gas cooker, a refrigerator with freezer, an Italian-style coffee-maker and a toaster.
 The kitchen has a window which overlooks the back of the house.